mitulp660/PROJECT_3_FAQ/readme.md

               #### Project3 FAQ
               -----------------

-1. Set up a laravel Page.
+1. Set up a laravel Page and authentication .
-2.
+2. created model for Profile